litestar-org/litestar/docs/benchmarks.md

 aside from the workload, many other factors come into play.
 These tests were mainly written to be used internally for starlite development, to help us locate the source of some performance regression we were experiencing.

-If you're interested in a good read about the general value and inherent weaknesses of framework benchmark, I suggest [this article](https://blog.miguelgrinberg.com/post/ignore-all-web-performance-benchmarks-including-this-one) by Miguel Grinberg.